"Introduction to dental medications

 Medical Editor: John P. Cunha, DO, FACOEP

-Vicoprofen (hydrocodone and ibuprofen) is used short-term to relieve severe pain.
-This medication is not for treating arthritis pain.
-Hydrocodone is in a class of drugs called narcotic pain relievers.
-Ibuprofen is in a class of drugs called non-steroidal anti-inflammatory drugs (NSAIDs).
+Vicoprofen (hydrocodone and ibuprofen) is a combination of a narcotic pain reliever and a nonsteroidal anti-inflammatory drug (NSAID) used short-term to relieve severe pain.
+Vicoprofen is not for treating arthritis pain.
 Vicoprofen is available in generic form.
-Common side effects include upset stomach, nausea, vomiting, constipation, dizziness, or drowsiness.
+Common side effects of Vicoprofen include upset stomach, nausea, vomiting, constipation, diarrhea, dizziness, drowsiness, headache, blurred vision, or dry mouth.

 The dose of Vicoprofen is adjusted to the individual patient.
 Vicoprofen may adversely interact with antidepressants, MAO inhibitors, aspirin or other NSAIDs, ACE inhibitors, lithium, bronchodilators, diuretics (water pills), corticosteroids, blood thinners, methotrexate, injected narcotic medication, atropine, scopolamine, or bowel or bladder medications.
 Discuss all medications you are taking with your doctor.
 During the first 6 months of pregnancy, this medication should be used only when prescribed by a doctor.
 It is not recommended during the last 3 months of pregnancy due to possible harm to the fetus and interference with normal labor/delivery.
 Use of this medication near or at the time of delivery may have side effects (such as slow/shallow breathing) on the newborn.
 Babies born to mothers who have used this medication may have withdrawal symptoms such as irritability, abnormal/persistent crying, vomiting, or diarrhea.
 If you notice any of these symptoms in your newborn, tell the doctor promptly.
 Vicoprofen passes into breast milk and may have effects on a nursing infant.
 Consult your doctor before breast-feeding.
 Vicoprofen may cause withdrawal reactions.
 Withdrawal symptoms (restlessness, watering eyes, runny nose, nausea, sweating, muscle aches) may occur if you suddenly stop using this medication.
 To prevent withdrawal, your doctor may reduce your dose gradually.
 Report any withdrawal reactions to your doctor immediately.